Welcome!

 6. Request permission to enroll in class(es)

-If it is less than a week before the start of the term and you haven’t had a response about your request, please see our related FAQ under the enrollment section of our FAQ page.
+If it is less than a week before the start of the term and you haven’t received a response regarding your request, please refer to our related FAQ under the Enrollment section of our FAQ page.

 7. Enroll in classes

-You will enroll online using the Course Search & Enroll tool found in your MyUW portal.
+You will enroll online using the Course Search & Enroll tool, which can also be found in your MyUW portal.
 Use our enrollment instructions guide to walk you through the enrollment process.

-Note, if you added a class to your cart before permission was granted remove the class from your cart at this time to avoid any errors.
-Then proceed with the enrollment process found on our enrollment instruction guide.
+Note, if you added a class to your cart before permission was granted, remove the class from your cart at this time to avoid any errors.
+Then, proceed with the enrollment process outlined in our enrollment instruction guide.

 Enrollment troubleshooting and tips